A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 What makes Caliber different is our ability to segment data into different groups and compare brand and reputation metrics across these groups in a consistent, continuous and logical way.

-By contrast, most stakeholder trackers and reputation monitors offer disparate ad-hoc studies that are much harder to work with and simply not comparable.
+By contrast, most stakeholder trackers and reputation monitoring tools offer disparate ad-hoc studies that are much harder to work with and simply not comparable.

-Caliber’s Real-Time Tracker also gives companies comparable KPIs and allows them to target their activities at discrete groups of stakeholders – whether on an ongoing basis or to mitigate a sudden crisis.
+Caliber’s Real-Time Tracker also gives companies comparable stakeholder KPIs and allows them to focus their activities at discrete groups of stakeholders – whether on an ongoing basis or to mitigate a sudden crisis.

 Within companies, stakeholder segmentation also facilitates greater collaboration across departments responsible for stakeholder groups – from Marketing and Communications to Human Resources, Investor Relations to Public Affairs.
 That brings cost efficiencies and effectiveness to how companies build stakeholder support.